 “We should probably head to Barranquilla or Santa Marta.”
 I ventured quietly, ignoring his intended meaning.
 He didn’t react.

-A fug-shroud of guilt was consuming me and the more it settled, the more dazzling and out of reach Pascal began to look.
+A fug-shroud of shame was consuming me and the more it settled, the more dazzling and out of reach Pascal began to look.
 My headache had started in earnest; my mouth was dry and my limbs heavy.
 Mysterious bruises from the night before had appeared on my elbow and knee.

 “I feel like I’ve got battery acid leaking into my brain.”